ispaceappengine/focus-geofence/README.md

 # focus-geofence

-The purpose of the primary web service is to determine, if a forest truck is unloading tree logs.
-Therefore it is checked, if the "loading event" (based on the SensorAppIII vibration indicator) is taking place in a predefined geographical area (e.g log area saw mill).
-The purpose of the secondary web service is to determine, if a forest truck is located within a predefined geofence.
+The purpose of the primary web service is to determine, whether a forest truck is unloading tree logs.
+Therefore it is checked, whether the "loading event" (based on the SensorAppIII vibration indicator) is taking place in a predefined geographical area (e.g log area saw mill).
+The purpose of the secondary web service is to determine, whether a forest truck is located within a predefined geofence.

 ## How to setup the  web service